JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 5 - Electronic and Mobile Commerce and Enterprise Systems.md

 	- Elimination of intermediaries
 		- Squeezes costs and inefficiencies out of supply chain
 		- Can lead to higher profits for companies and lower prices for consumers
+>A form of e-commerce in which customers deal directly with an organization and avoid intermediaries.

 ### Consumer-to-Consumer (C2C) E-Commerce
 - Consumer-to-consumer (C2C) e-commerce
 	- Consumers sell directly to other consumers
 	- Example: eBay
+>A subset of e-commerce that involves consumers selling directly to other consumers.

 ### eGovernment
 - Use of information and communications technology to:
 	- Simplify the sharing of information
 	- Speed formerly paper-based processes
 	- Improve the relationship between citizen and government

+> The use of information and communications technology to simplify the sharing of information, speed formerly paper-based processes, and improve the relationship between citizen and government.
 - Forms of eGovernment
 	- Government-to-consumer (G2C)
+		- used to submit their state and federal tax returns online, renew auto licenses, apply for student loans, and make campaign contributions.
 	- Government-to-business (G2B)
+		- support the purchase of materials and services from private industry by government procurement offices
 	- Government-to-government (G2G)
+		- designed to improve communications among the various levels of government.

 ## Mobile Commerce
 - Relies on the use of wireless devices, such as personal digital assistants, cell phones, and smart phones, to place orders and conduct business